zksecurity/stwo-book/src/air-development/local-row-constraints/index.md

 {{#include ../../../stwo-examples/examples/local_row_constraints_fails_1.rs:evaluate}}
 ```

-Basically, the same logic for creating the trace and LogUp columns are equal to the previous section, so we omit them for brevity.
+The logic for creating the trace and LogUp columns is basically the same as in the previous section (except that one of the columns is now sorted), so we omit them for brevity.

-What does change is the `evaluate` function, where we call `next_interaction_mask` on the `EvalAtRow` instance.
-This function can retrieve values from arbitrary row offsets, which means we can access the previous row value using `-1`.
-Since we call this function with offsets `[-1, 0]`, we will retrieve the values for the previous and current rows.
+Another change is in the `evaluate` function, where we call `eval.next_interaction_mask(ORIGINAL_TRACE_IDX, [-1, 0])` instead of `eval.next_trace_mask()`.
+The function `next_trace_mask()` is a wrapper for `next_interaction_mask(ORIGINAL_TRACE_IDX, [0])`, where the first parameter specifies which part of the trace to retrieve values from (see [this figure](../static-lookups/index.md#fig-range-check) for an example of the different parts of a trace).
+Since we want to retrieve values from the original trace, we set the value of the first parameter to `ORIGINAL_TRACE_IDX`.
+Next, the second parameter indicates the row offset of the value we want to retrieve.
+Since we want to retrieve both the previous and current row values for the sorted column, we set the value of the second parameter to `[-1, 0]`.

 Once we have these values, we can now assert that the difference between the current and previous row is always `1` with the constraint: `E::F::one() - (sorted_col_curr_row.clone() - sorted_col_prev_row.clone())`.